The 4 Most Stressful Work Situations for Introverts, Illustrated

 You can also figure out which parts of the day you need to attend and which are not mandatory, or talk to your manager about scheduling breaks (or if you’re a manager, schedule those breaks!).

 The first company-wide retreat that Genius, a music media company, hosted was a four-day, nonstop work-and-be-together offsite that left Liz exhausted.
 She talked to the company’s leaders, who made sure to give employees enough downtime to recharge on the second retreat.

 You knew it was coming: the dreaded phone call.
 For introverts, phone calls mean awkward pauses, anxiously trying not to speak at the same time as the other person, and lots and lots of small talk.
 Receiving an unexpected phone call can also jolt us out of a period of productive creativity.
 Even a short conversation can derail our entire thought process.

 The best way to prevent phone fatigue is to pre-arrange calls.
 This ensures you’ll have plenty of uninterrupted time to concentrate.

-This essay is excerpted from Liz and Mollie’s new book, No Hard Feelings: Emotions At Work (And How They Help You Succeed).
+This essay is excerpted from Liz and Mollie’s book, No Hard Feelings: Emotions At Work (And How They Help You Succeed).
 Order it on Amazon here, or subscribe to their monthly newsletter featuring helpful articles, research, and comics.